Research integrity: ALLEA code – European Code of Conduct for Research Integrity

 • Honesty in developing, undertaking, reviewing, reporting and communicating and communicating research in a transparent, fair, full and unbiased way.

-• Respect for colleagues, research participants, society, ecosystems, cultural heritage and the environment.
+• Respect for colleagues, research participants, research subjects, society, ecosystems, cultural heritage and the environment.

 The ALLEA code also describes more action oriented norms, based on these 4 values, categorised as good research practices in the following contexts: